Very Early Trip 35, Feb 1968, almost mint, boxed with early accessories

 A beautiful original Olympus Trip 35 built in 1968, one of the first of Trip 35's manufactured.

 6-digit serial number cameras are now quite rare and collectible.
-This one has a serial number of 126048 and the film pressure plate has a date code '8 - 3' showing it was built in March 1968.
-Notice the shiny chrome edges on the hotshoe - a nice unique feature of these very early Trips.
+This one has a serial number of 126190 and the film pressure plate has a date code '8 - 2' showing it was built in February 1968.
+There are 3 prongs on the film pressure plate.
+Later models had just 2.

 We have completed a full service and cleaned inside and out, and fully tested the light meter and shutter.
 The red flag pops up when the light is too low.
 New light seals have been fitted and it is ready to use.

 The 40mm Zuiko lens is lovely and clear, free from marks, scratches, dust or fungus.
 The viewfinder has also been cleaned and is nice and bright and clear.
 The focus symbols on the lens are all in amber, whereas all later versions had a red 'group' symbol.

 In almost mint condition - there are no dents or scratches, just some signs of wear on the door and hinge and a tiny mark on the end of the top plate where a strap has possibly come into contact - see photos.

 The photos are of the actual camera for sale.
 We only get a few of these cameras each year.
 This is one of the best examples we have ever seen!
 You will be hard pressed to find a nicer one.